remic-othr/PhaKIR_DIY/services/nginx-proxy/README.md

 Access the NPM management UI at `http://<your-server-ip>:81` and log in (default credentials are usually admin@example.com / changeme ; you will be prompted to change them).
 From the dashboard, you can start adding Proxy Host entries for each service in your platform.
-Start with an Entry for your NPM instance itself (`http://localhost:8181`)

 #### Configure Proxy Hosts and SSL:
 Nginx would be fully automatable, but it does not have a web GUI.